 District of Columbia Department of Human Services (DHS)

-Grants to Washington, DC nonprofit organizations and corporations, social service organizations, and faith-based organizations to establish transitional housing, shelter beds, and homeless services for youth.
-The target population served by this funding opportunity is youth ages 24 and under.
+Grants to Washington, DC social services organizations, nonprofit corporations, nonprofit organizations and charitable organizations, including faith-based organizations to provide beds for transitional and extended transitional housing and shelters.
+The target population served by this funding opportunity is at-risk youth between the ages 18 and 24.

 GrantWatch ID#: 158228

-This grant is being offered from October 1, 2017 through September 30, 2018, with an option to renew for up to five (5) additional years.
+This grant is being offered from October 1, 2019 to September 30, 2020, with an option to renew for up to five (5) additional years.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Tamara Mooney, Program Analyst

 The District of Columbia Department of Human Services

 Washington, DC 20002

 Office of Partnerships and Grant Services